jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 * There is a single output property *f* that we wish to minimise
 * The objective function returns a 1D column vector *f*, where the *i*th elemement f(*i*) contains the function value at (x1(*i*),x2(*i*))

-### Writing a Constraint Function
+### Writing a Constraint Function for a Mathematical Optimisation

-Your constraint function must also be written in a specific format:
-* You will use a single constraint function to define all constraints
+You will use a single constraint function to define all constraints.
+Your constraint function must:
-* The function must take a SNOBFit object as its only argument
+* Take a SNOBFit object as its only argument
-* It must return the values of all the constraint functions as one *n*-by-*m* array, where *n* is the number of experiments (rows) and *m* is the number of constraints (columns)
+* Return the values of all the constraint functions as a single *n*-by-*m* array, where *n* is the number of experiments (rows) and *m* is the number of constraints (columns)

 An example:
 ```